wp-plugins/custom-fields-csv-xml-importer/readme.txt

 2. Choose your content types to import

 3. Drag and Drop your data fields from the xml or cvs file.
-A few clicks, Done!
+A few clicks, have a cuppa.
+Done!